Kiljan/ans/README.md

 # ans
 Ansible scripts for terra project

-To use this, you must first implement the terraform configuration from [https://github.com/Kiljan/terra.git/ ](https://github.com/Kiljan/Lab-One-Terraform.git)
+To use this, you must first implement the terraform configuration from [Lab One Terraform](https://github.com/Kiljan/Lab-One-Terraform.git)

 Then use that repository, create a new Jenkins pipeline and run it.
 I use the localhost agent for this purpose (AFTER_ANSIBLE_K8).